 Parissa, natural ingredients & environmentally aware.

 We only use the good stuff.
-Parissa’s ingredients are safe, gentle and from natural, sustainable sources.
-Our waxes are made from ingredients like tree resin, cane sugar, beeswax, vegetable oils and plant extracts.
+Parissa’s ingredients are safe, gentle and made from natural, sustainable sources.
+Our waxes are made from ingredients like tree resin, cane sugar, beeswax, vegetable oils, and plant extracts.

-Cruelty Free: Parissa is proud to be a member of The Leaping Bunny Program which administer a cruelty-free standard for companies producing cosmetic and personal care products.
+Cruelty-Free: Parissa is proud to be a member of The Leaping Bunny Program which administers a cruelty-free standard for companies producing cosmetic and personal care products.
 This is an assurance that no animal testing is used in any phase of production.